Following in the footsteps of Alfred Russel Wallace

 A decent pair of binoculars is essential for the best wildlife watching on safari.
 Sunglasses can be very useful in the bright African sun.
 Swimsuits are perfect for an afternoon swim at your lodge.
 A small torch is useful around the camp after dark.
 A lightweight scarf can come in handy in many situations, when it’s windy for keeping dust out or strapping hats on; when it’s cool it can keep you warm.
 A kindle or a good book can be invaluable when travelling in Africa, where long journeys are frequent and patience may be required.

 Leave expensive jewellery and accessories at home, along with any camouflage pattern clothes and accessories.

 Make it happen

 TravelLocal’s handpicked local partners are the on-the-ground experts who can make your dream safari holiday into reality.
-Contact them directly with your details and begin planning your bespoke safari.
-To speak to someone in the TravelLocal office please call +44 (0)117 325 7898.
+Contact them directly with your details and requirements, and begin planning your bespoke safari.